What is Black Ombre Hair?

 Before your next hair appointment, check out these stunning photos of black ombre hair colors!

-Black to Blonde Ombre
+#1: Sassy Black to Blonde Ombre

 Black ombre hair ideas with coffee-dipped ends are coming your way!
-Complete the sun-kissed effect with added waves and texture.
+Complete your sun-kissed effect with added waves and texture.
 Wear this revitalizing black and blonde ombre hue, which is suitable for any occasion!

-Pastel Pink and Black Ombre Hair
+#2: Stunning Pastel Pink and Black Ombre Hair

 Add a pink and black ombre to your top list of to-do hairstyles as colorist Natalie shows you how pastel pink and black ombre hair color is done!

-Medium-Length Black to Bright Pink Ombre
+#3: Medium-Length Black to Bright Pink Ombre

-Spice up medium-length black hair with a bright pink ombre.
+Spice up your medium-length black hair with a bright pink ombre.
 Keep in mind that if you have dark or black hair, your ends will need to be lightened to blonde before adding the pink in order for it to pop.
 Once your ends are light enough, you can start to play around with various shades of pink or other colors.

-Cool-Toned Blonde Ombre on Dark Hair
+#4: Cool-Toned Blonde Ombre on Dark Hair

 One color combination to consider is a cool-toned blonde ombre on dark hair.
 Winter weather invites icy tones in women’s styles, and a cool ash blonde ombre sets the perfect tone.
-To style, keep it simple to allow the color technique to shine.
-Use a large barrel iron for loose curls on the ends for soft movement.
+To style, keep it simple to allow your color technique to shine.
+Use a large barrel iron for your loose curls on the ends for soft movement.

-Smokey Dark Ombre
+#5: Smokey Dark Ombre

-Golden Bronde Ombre for Black Hair
+#6: Effortless Golden Bronde Ombre for Black Hair

-If you’re wanting to warm things up on dark or black hair, consider a golden blonde ombre.
+If you’re wanting to warm things up on your dark or black hair, consider a golden blonde ombre.
 Best completed with the balayage technique, your stylist can lift your dark hair approximately 6 levels and tone with a gold base.
 This will effortlessly blend dark into a caramel blonde and keep your color warm and rich.

-Ash Blonde Ombre with Black Roots
+#7: Gorgeous Ash Blonde Ombre with Black Roots

-Black to Violet Ombre for Long Hair
+#8: Black to Violet Ombre for Long Hair

-Black to Maroon Hair Color
+#9: Dimensional Black to Maroon Hair Color

 Bloody black is back!
 Interspersed red and black ombre locks look phenomenal on most women with any hair type.

-Melted Black to Lavender Ombre
+#10: Melted Black to Lavender Ombre

-Black to Rose Gold Ombre
+#11: Trendy Black to Rose Gold Ombre

 Wavy hair that hangs by the shoulder will add character and shape to your dark to red ombre.
-Rose gold has been a popular addition for black ombre, spicing up natural hair color.
+Rose gold has been a popular addition for black ombre, spicing up your natural hair color.

-White Blonde Ombre for Black Hair
+#12: White Blonde Ombre for Black Hair

+Cruella de Ville is in town!
+Show off that gorgeous monochromatic fade without the villainous aura of this black to white ombre tresses.
 The dark roots are what will save you a few salon visits, and will give you the best of both black and blonde hair.

-Black to Purple Ombre
+#13: Black to Vivid Purple Ombre

-Black to Blue Ombre
+#14: Glossy Black to Blue Ombre

 Change your look with a new ombre hair color!
 This blue-dipped ombre end is a color transition from jet black roots that you don’t want to miss.